joemoose/psiops/docs/playing.md

 	- Given sufficient time, relevant skill, and the proper equipment, your actions will generally always succeed—the GM won't call for an action roll.
 	- However, if one of these three requirements is missing, an action roll would be required to determine an outcome.
 	- The action would generally be impossible if two or more of these requirements were missing.
-It's time to think of a new approach!
+It’s time to consider a new approach!

 ## Momentum

 When a player makes an *action roll*, that roll can generate *momentum*.
-You start each mission session with 2 points of *momentum* and generate more when you make successful *action rolls*.
+You start each mission session with 2 *momentum*  points and generate more when you make successful *action rolls*.
 You can spend your *momentum* to receive various bonuses or resist incoming consequences.

 Whenever you make an *action roll*, you gain additional *momentum* as follows:

-- On a **10–12**, you gain 1 *momentum*.
+- On a **10–12**, you gain 1 *momentum* point.
-- On a **13 or greater**, you gain 2 *momentum*.
+- On a **13 or greater**, you gain 2 *momentum* points.

 ### Accumulating Momentum